Senior Manager, Survey Methodology

-Jennifer Renda joined the Institute as a Research Officer in 2002 after completing her BA with Honours in Professional Social Research at Monash University.
-During her first few years at AIFS, Jennifer’s research activities primarily focused on issues relating to families and employment, with particular interest in patterns of employment for lone and couple mothers and the interaction between paid employment and income support.
-She also spent a brief period working with the AIFS team evaluating the reforms to the family law system.
+Jennifer joined the Institute as a Research Officer in 2002 after completing her BA with Honours in Professional Social Research at Monash University.
+During her first few years at AIFS, Jennifer’s research activities primarily focused on issues relating to families and employment.
+She also worked with the AIFS team evaluating the reforms to the family law system.

-In 2019 Jennifer moved to the Survey Methodology Team for Ten to Men: The Longitudinal Study on Male Health and was Manager for the first wave of data collection AIFS had responsibility for.
-She was involved in overseeing the development of content for Wave 3 of Ten to Men, the introduction of innovative data collection techniques and the adaptation of the methodology to allow data collection during the Covid-19 pandemic.
-Jennifer is currently the Senior Manager of Survey Methodology (Acting) and has oversight for Survey Methodology across both LSAC and Ten to Men.
+In 2019 Jennifer moved to the Survey Methodology Team for Ten to Men: The Longitudinal Study on Male Health.
+She oversaw development of content for Wave 3 of Ten to Men, introduction of innovative data collection techniques and adaptation of the methodology to allow data collection during the Covid-19 pandemic.
+Jennifer is utilising her expertise in fieldwork management, survey content and methodology development, and longitudinal studies in her current role as Senior Manager of Survey Methodology for LSAC and Ten to Men.